 Good ISO 9001 certification packages are designed for DIY ISO 9001 implementation by beginners.
 Even if detailed customization instructions and a step-by-step project guide are included, you may encounter difficulties or a situation not addressed by the supporting documentation.
 Free and unlimited customer support by experts is therefore a highly important component of any ISO 9001 certification kit.

-The increasing popularity of ISO 9001 implementation kits has unfortunately led to unethical or outright criminal marketing techniques.
-The most common problems are associated with free or inexpensive template offerings are:
+The increasing popularity of ISO 9001 implementation kits has unfortunately led to unethical and criminal marketing techniques that ought to be avoided.
+The most common problems are associated with free or inexpensive template offerings.

 The website appears broken with non-working links and missing pages (particularly the contact page).
 This is the case when the entire website is copied with only rudimentary changes to the logo and text.

 It is not possible to receive information about the product from customer service.

 Products are offered at an unrealistically low price.
 Remember that the price of a genuine product needs to support developing, maintaining and updating the various components of ISO 9001 implementation packages, providing customer service and maintaining an informative website.